PipedreamHQ/pipedream/docs/docs/code/go/README.md

 }
 ```

-Or an even more useful example, using the stored environment variable to make an authenticated API request.

 ### Using API key authentication

-If an particular service requires you to use an API key, you can pass it via the headers of the request.
+If a particular service requires you to use an API key, you can pass it via the HTTP request.

 This proves your identity to the service so you can interact with it: